What is a Marketing Audit?

-Why Does My Business Need a Marketing Audit?
+Does My Business Need a Marketing Audit?

 Even if you already have a marketing strategy in place, marketing audits are still extremely useful.
 They can benefit the business in multiple ways, including but not limited to:

-- Providing management with an in-depth look at the business’s marketing strategy and performance, with particular focus on how to plan, implement and manage marketing activities.
+- Providing management with an in-depth look at the business’s marketing strategy and performance, with a particular focus on how to plan, implement and manage marketing activities.

 - Don’t know where to start with a marketing plan?
 That’s easy.
 Trust your audit.
 Its systematic and structured approach will never let you down when it comes to your marketing plan.

-- If you perform regular audits, you can catch mistakes and errors before they cause any irrevocable damage to your company’s reputation, or to your bottom line.
+- If you perform regular audits, you can catch mistakes and errors before they cause any irrevocable damage to your company’s reputation or to your bottom line.

 Ultimately, a marketing audit can help inform the most crucial decisions about marketing the upper management of your business will ever make.

-Types of Marketing Audit
+Types of Marketing Audits

 When we say marketing audit, that’s something of an umbrella term.
 Businesses typically examine three major components during a marketing audit: the external environment, the internal environment, and the current marketing strategy.
-Within these three categories, seven identified types of marketing audit exist.
+Within these three categories, seven identified types of marketing audits exist.

-- Macro-environment audit.
 This type of audit examines the external factors that might affect the marketing performance of the company, such as demographic factors, economic factors, cultural factors, environmental factors, and political factors.
 For the most part, these are factors that influence the consumer market: their beliefs, hobbies, or any social trends that could affect the company’s marketing performance.

-- Task environment audit.
 This type of audit also focuses on factors outside of the company, but still closely associated with marketing activities and operations.
 While it does take some factors of the consumer market into account, it is slightly different than a macro-environment audit.
 A task environment audit will assess the size of the industry the company belongs to, identify competitors, and examine the company’s relationship with distributors and retailers.

-- Marketing organization audit.
 This audit is performed by evaluating the staff or the labor force of the company at their various levels of hierarchy.

-- Marketing function audit.
 This type of audit will evaluate the core competencies of the company.
 It will examine the company’s product, pricing, distribution, marketing communication, and the sales force.
 It will also compare price points for the company’s product with those of the competition.

-- Marketing systems audit.
 This type of audit will look at the marketing systems currently in use, such as the marketing information system, marketing control system, and even a new product development system.

-- Marketing productivity audit.
 This is where the auditors will look at the effectiveness of the marketing strategies currently in use.
 The most common things they will look at are cost-effectiveness and profitability.